 The responsible entity according to the General Data Protection Regulation and other applicable data protection regulations is:

-II.
+III.
 Processing of Personal Data

 1. General Information on Visiting our Website